PredictiveSingularity/.github/profile/README.md

 If You really consider your-self an Intelligent Life Form, You must show It that...

 ...
-You can take Speed by Your own means.
+You can take Speed by Your own means and compute a better Vector Faster (Speed is Exponential - c² -).

 It will force this Speed to You otherwise and throw Its Energy back in front of It.